Stay current with the latest LSL news

-Children who are deaf or hard of hearing need continuous access to all sounds of speech in order to develop listening and spoken language.
-This requires a true partnership between the parent, early interventionist and pediatric audiologist.
-This journey to listen and talk requires the commitment of the LSL team and the continual awareness of the child’s auditory access.
-Let’s take a peek inside the story of one mom as she learns about her child’s access to sound and progress toward developing her child’s listening and spoken language skills.
+Children who are deaf or hard of hearing need to be able to hear all the sounds of speech in order to develop listening and spoken language.
+This requires a true partnership between the parent, early interventionist, and pediatric audiologist.
+This journey to listen and talk requires the commitment of the LSL team and for parents to constantly monitor their child’s access to sound.
+Let’s take a peek inside the story of one mom as she learns about her child’s access to sound and about the progress she is making toward helping her child develop Listening and Spoken Language (LSL) skills.

 Ben is 15 months today.
-We’ve spent countless hours singing, enjoying fingerplays and action rhymes together.
-Today Ben giggled, moved his hands and body and acted out the rhymes when he heard me singing, often before I began the actions.
+We’ve spent countless hours singing, enjoying fingerplays, and action rhymes together.
+We know singing is important because it helps Ben develop inflections, will help improve the clarity of what he says, and will help him remember words.
+Ben giggled, moved his hands and body, and acted out the rhymes when he heard me singing, often before I began the actions.
 He is now joining in and singing some of the words.
 I can tell he is understanding and I am thrilled!

 I now understand more.
 The reason Grandma couldn’t understand Ben is because he IS missing high frequencies.
 He has the beat but is missing most of the speech sounds in “Itsy Bitsy Spider.”
 The rhyme has many soft speech sounds he cannot hear, even with his hearing aids.

 Our LSL interventionist also shared that missing soft speech at about 35 dBHL means that Ben is not “overhearing” family and friends.
-This limits his incidental learning and distance hearing when people aren’t directly talking to him, which has a negative impact on learning language and later, literacy skills.
-We reviewed the sounds Ben is missing.
-At 4000Hz, he is missing the sound for /s/ and /z.
-I didn’t realize hearing these two sounds is critical for language learning.
-Ben needs to hear these sounds for the development of plurals (cat vs. cats), possessives (Daddy’s car) and auxiliaries (is, are, has, have…).
-I don’t know what most of the others mean, but I do realize that Ben needs auditory accessibility if he is going to learn to listen, talk and read.
+This limits his incidental learning and distance hearing when people aren’t directly talking to him, which has a negative impact on learning language and later on will make it harder for Ben to learn to read.

 I’ve been thinking about our last audiology appointment.
 She shared that Ben isn’t receiving sufficient auditory access with his hearing aids.
 He isn’t hearing the high frequencies.
-I remember shaking my head but not accepting the same concern.
+I remember shaking my head because I didn’t understand how much this would affect him.
 Ben’s progress now makes sense.
 He is talking like he hears.

 Toddler Fingerplays and Action Rhymes